 What were your first reactions hearing your room calibrated with the Trinnov?

 We took everything out of the system and listened to the room just the way it sounded just completely with nothing these are sort of like okay that’s pretty interesting then we shot the room with the Trinnov Microphone, and we sort of did let it do its thing: we listened to it we were like wtf ?!

-We’re all kind of stupefied because were kind of like wait a sec: that sounds perfect!!! , and we haven’t touched anything, yet ?
-First of all the speakers were in the wrong place, so we moved our speakers a little because it told us this information that we kind of didn’t expect it would be able to tell us, and then we sort of ran things again, and we ran things a couple of different times… We played with a lot, and then we sort of said you know what let’s just listen and put up a movie that I mixed and see like what it sounds like and that was when we were like oh yeah this is the better way: This is how we should be doing it from now on.
+We’re all kind of stupefied because we were kind of like wait a sec: that sounds perfect!!!
+And we haven’t touched anything, yet?
+First, the speakers were in the wrong place, so we moved our speakers a little because it told us this information that we kind of didn’t expect it would be able to tell us, and then we sort of ran things again, and we ran things a couple of different times… We played with a lot, and then we sort of said you know what let’s just listen and put up a movie that I mixed and see like what it sounds like and that was when we were like oh yeah this is the better way: This is how we should be doing it from now on.